juhasev/spitfire/README.md

 4) Damage will also decrease your plane speed
 5) Planes emit smoke based on their damage level
 6) Clouds start getting ticker at the beginning of the game (hint: hide)
+7) Firing when only needed can make you more accurate

 ## Controls
 Player 1